Team2168/2018_Offseason_Project/README.md

 #Robot Design
 ## Subsystems
-### Drivetrain (Aiden)
+### Drivetrain
-The drivetrain for 2017, will be largely based off the 2016 drivetrain with minimal changes.
-Use the 2016 Drivetrain as a reference when developing the 2017 drivetrain.
+The drivetrain for 2018, will be largely based off the 2017 drivetrain with minimal changes.
+Use the 2017 Drivetrain as a reference when developing the 2018 drivetrain.
 The Drivetrain will have the following member variables
-- 4 Victor SP Motor Controllers
+- 6 Victor SP Motor Controllers
 - 2 AverageEncoders (one right, one left)
 - 1 Gyro (ADRX453) to sense heading of robot
-- 1 Doublesholenoid for shifting between low/high gears
+- 1 Double solenoid for shifting between low/high gears

-### Shooter Wheel (Krystina)
-The shooter for 2017 will be largely based off the 2016 shooter with minimal changes.
-Use the 2016 Shooter subsystem as a reference when developing the 2017 shooter code.
-The Shooter will have the following features:
+### Telescopic Arm
+This will be based off 2015 Lift subsystem: https://github.com/Team2168/2015_Main_Robot/blob/master/src/org/team2168/subsystems/Lift.java
-- 2 Talon SRX Motor Controller
+- 3 Talon SR Motor Controller
-- 1 AverageEncoder

-### Shooter Hood (Peter)
-- 1 linear servo actuator

-### Turret (Ben)
-- 1 Spark Motor Controller
+- 1 double solenoid for brake
 - 1 Analog Input - potentiometer for rotational position feedback (turret angle)
 - 2 Digital inputs (limit switches) for end of travel detection.
 These should prevent further rotation in the direction of travel that was triggered.

-### Shooter Indexer (Ben)
-- 1 Spark Motor Controller for the indexer roller
-- 2 Digital Inputs.
-Wired to Infrared poximity sensors that identify ball presence/abscence.
-Ball present = sensor1 OR sensor2.
-Ball abscent = !sensor1 AND !sensor2

-### Ball Intake Roller (Kyle)
-The Fuel Ball Intake will be largely based off the 2016 intake with minimal changes.
-Use the 2016 intake subsystem as a reference when developing the 2017 intake code.
-The intake will have the following features:
-- 1 Spark Motor controller for intake roller

-### Ball Intake Arm (Kyle)
+### Pivot Arm
-- 1 Double Solenoid to extend/retract the intake
-- 1 Digital Input - Hall effect sensor - that indicates when the intake is in the retracted position. (this will be used to interlock gear manipulator actuation)

-### Gear Intake Roller (Elijah)
+Based of 2017 turret code
-- 1 Spark Motor Controller for intaking a gear
+- 2 Victor Motor Controller
-- 1 Analog Input - Sharp IR distance sensor for detecting the presence of a gear in the intake.
-This sensor will be used to automatically run the intake motors and to auto-raise the intake after capturing the gear.

-### Gear Intake Arm (Elijah)
-- 1 Double Solenoid.
-This raises and lowers the gear intake allowing it to be picked up from the floow & scored on the peg
-- 1 Digital Input - Hall effect sensor - indicates when the gear manipulator is in the raised position. (this will be used to interlock lowering the intake)

-### Conveyor (Nick)
-This is a roller system in the bellypan of the robot which feeds balls from the hopper into the lift
-- 1 Spark Motor controller

-### Elevator (David)
-This is a vertical roller system that takes balls from the conveyor and brings them up into the indexer, and ultimately the shooter wheel.
-- 1 Spark Motor Controller
+- 1 double solenoid for telescopic brake
-- 2 Analog SHARP IR sensors, for ball detection.
-These are TBD, contingency - not sure if we're goign to need them.

-### Climber (John)
-This is a simple drum roller that will lift the robot off the ground.
-It can only rotate in one direction.
-So make sure negative values commanded don't actually go out to a motor controller.
-- 2 Victor SP Motor Controllers to raise the robot

-### Flashlight
-- 1 Spike Relay Controller to turn the flashlight on/off.

-### ArduinoLights (Elijah)

-### Vision (Peter, David)
+- 1 Analog Input - potentiometer for rotational position feedback (turret angle)
+- 2 Digital inputs (limit switches) for end of travel detection.
+These should prevent further rotation in the direction of travel that was triggered.